realm/jazzy/README.md

 - Leverage modern HTML templating ([Mustache][mustache])
 - Leverage the power and accuracy of the [Clang AST][ast] and [SourceKit][sourcekit]
 - Support for Dash docsets
-- Support Swift and Objective-C (*mixed projects are a work in progress*)
+- Support Swift and Objective-C

 ## License